-Finally, you have the option to build your own digital asset portfolio.
+Finally, you can build your digital asset portfolio.
 By investing in the digital tokens of the most promising blockchain projects in the market, you can gain broad exposure to the growth in the blockchain technology sector.

-Constructing your own portfolio will involve researching the digital assets you want to invest in thoroughly to ensure that you are choosing the digital currencies and tokens that suit your risk-return profile.
+Constructing your portfolio will involve thoroughly researching the digital assets you want to invest in to ensure you choose the digital currencies and tokens that suit your risk-return profile.

 Most investors begin their journey into digital assets by investing in blue-chip cryptocurrencies, which are highly established, trusted digital assets with large market capitalization.
-Some of the top blue-chip cryptocurrencies include Bitcoin and Ether, the two oldest and most-established cryptocurrencies on the market today.
+Some of the top blue-chip cryptocurrencies include bitcoin and Ether, the two oldest and most-established cryptocurrencies today.

 Other notable blue-chip cryptocurrencies include Cardano, Binance Coin, Tether, and Uniswap.
-Of course, top crypto options can change, which is why gaining access to exclusive crypto content, such as the Blockchain Believers Portfolio, can help you decide which ones are worth your investment.
+Of course, top crypto options can change, so gaining access to exclusive crypto content, such as the Blockchain Believers Portfolio, can help you decide which ones are worth your investment.

-The above-mentioned alternatives should provide you with sufficient blockchain exposure for your investment portfolio should you choose not to invest in blockchain mutual funds.
+If you’re looking to get into crypto mutual funds, your options are remarkably limited.
+But, fear not.
+The alternatives mentioned above should provide sufficient blockchain exposure for your investment portfolio, whether or not you invest in blockchain mutual funds.